LTL Freight Meaning - What Does LTL Mean in TruckingPosted On 7th February 2019

 Have you always been confused about what LTL Freight Means in shipping?
-Read on because this comprehensive guide explains to you what it the LTL acronym stands for, what it is in practice, how to classify an LTL shipment, how LTL shipping saves you money, the advantages and disadvantages of the LTL system, and so much more!
+Read on because this comprehensive guide explains to you what the LTL acronym stands for, what it is in practice, how to classify an LTL shipment, how LTL shipping saves you money, the advantages and disadvantages of the LTL system, and so much more!

 What does LTL freight shipping mean in the trucking industry